huggingface/hub-docs/docs/hub/security-tokens.md

 ## How to manage User Access Tokens?

-To create an access token, go to your settings, then click on the ["Access Tokens" tab](https://huggingface.co/settings/tokens).
-Click on the "New token" button to create a new User Access Token.
+To create an access token, go to your settings, then click on the [Access Tokens tab](https://huggingface.co/settings/tokens).
+Click on the **New token** button to create a new User Access Token.

 ![/docs/assets/hub/new-token.png](/docs/assets/hub/new-token.png)

 Select a role and a name for your token and voilà - you're ready to go!

-You can delete and refresh User Access Tokens by clicking on the "Manage" button.
+You can delete and refresh User Access Tokens by clicking on the **Manage** button.

 ![/docs/assets/hub/delete-token.png](/docs/assets/hub/delete-token.png)